andreswebs/k8s-fleet-argocd-template/README.md

 Create a k8s Secret for private Git repository access.
 This is done differently for each Git provider.

+The examples below describe how to do it manually, but it should normally be done by an Infrastructure-as-Code tool such as Terraform, OpenTofu or Pulumi.

+Specifically, the Secret must be securely created outside this repo, for example from an IaC pipeline.
+Usually this is done at the moment of cluster creation.

+Argo will detect the Secret through the required `argocd.argoproj.io/secret-type=repo-creds` label.

 #### Example: Secret for Azure DevOps (SSH):

 0. create SSH key pair: